krayong/krayong/README.md

 I am a developer who is passionate about stuff like android and competetive programming.
 Few technologies that I enjoy working with are Android, Kotlin, Java, C++, Flutter and Firebase.
 I am actively looking for opportunities in Application Development Internship.

+- 💻 Working as a frontend developer intern at [@grofers](https://github.com/grofers)
 - 🎓 I am a IT undergraduate student with 9.2 GPA at Heritage Institute of Technology, Kolkata.
-- 👨‍💻 Currently working, learning and growing my skillset in application development, competitive coding, data structures and algorithms.
+- 👨‍💻 Currently learning and growing my skillset in application development, competitive coding, data structures and algorithms.
 - 🤝 Open for collaborations in application development.
 - 📳 One of my favorite applications is [Study Partner](https://play.google.com/store/apps/details?id=com.studypartner&hl=en_IN) which helps students manage their college notes, maintain attendance and create reminders.